-Christmas in Serbia and Montenegro
+Christmas in Serbia

-In Serbia and Montenegro, the main Church is the Orthodox Church and they still use the old 'Julian' Calendar, which means that Christmas Eve is on 6th January and Christmas Day is on the 7th January!
+In Serbia, the main Church is the Orthodox Church and they still use the old 'Julian' Calendar, which means that Christmas Eve is on 6th January and Christmas Day is on the 7th January!
 Advent in the Orthodox Church starts on 28th November and last for six weeks.
 During Advent, some people fast and they don't eat food that comes from animals (meat, milk, eggs, etc.).

 There are a lot of old Serbian traditions associated with the countryside, which have now lost their meaning because more people live in towns and cities.
 On the morning of Christmas Eve, the father of the family used to go to the forest to cut a young oak called the 'Badnjak' (Christmas Eve tree) but today people just buy one.
-Under the table there should also be some straw as a symbol of the stable/cave where Jesus was born.
+The Badnjak is then burnt like a Yule Log.

 In Serbian Happy/Merry Christmas is Hristos se rodi (Христос се роди) - Christ is born Vaistinu se rodi (Ваистину се роди) - truly born (reply).
 Happy/Merry Christmas in lots more languages.

-People in Serbia and Montenegro also celebrate St. Nicholas' Day, but on the 19th December.
-During the time when Serbia and Montenegro was under communist control (after World War II until about 20 years ago), the communist government didn't like St. Nicholas or Santa Claus, so they had their own version called Grandfather Frost (Дедa Мрaз / Deda Mraz) or Christmas Brother (Божић Бата / Božić Bata), who came on New Year's Eve.
+People in Serbia also celebrate St. Nicholas' Day, but on the 19th December.
+During the time when Serbia was under communist control (after World War II until about 20 years ago), the communist government didn't like St. Nicholas or Santa Claus, so they had their own version called Grandfather Frost (Дедa Мрaз / Deda Mraz) or Christmas Brother (Божић Бата / Božić Bata), who came on New Year's Eve.

 Traditional Serbian customs have also mixed with western customs.
 For example people also have Christmas Trees but they are decorated on New Year's Eve, not at Christmas!